08. January 2020

 - they learn to understand you (or as I did, they do everything differently)

-Due to his personal sense of failure he tried too hard in so many aspects – as we all often do.
+Due to his personal sense of failure he tried too hard in so many aspects – as we all often do – loosing the sense for reality and trying to live an illusion.

 I believe that his very high (possibly too high?) ideals and standards were in his way to personal development as it could be if you just learn to be kinder to yourself and more aware of yourself.
 I believe that this is actually the key (to pretty much everything)…

 He had the tendency to beat himself up about things that were so manifested in his head (and often only there) that I sometimes wanted to scream in frustration and shake him up to at least try and let him see some things through my eyes.
-Don’t get me wrong, he was very often a coward as well as a selfish and self-righteous prick but I also saw so much more in him.
+Don’t get me wrong, he was more often than not a coward as well as a selfish and self-righteous prick with narcissistic tendencies, but I also saw so much more in him.
 I saw the gentle and also passionate soul that needed to be seen, heard and loved so desperately.
 I saw the man he could have been, the man that was just waiting to come out and be his very best self.

 He even once said that he believed that the universe was punishing him because of his relationship with me.
 He was only punishing himself, and for all the wrong reasons… What he did not or could not see was that he deserves the best, his wife deserves the best, his children deserve the best and I do as well.
 But it was not his job to be the best for everyone at all times.
 His job was to be the best for himself and there he could really have tried a little harder.
 And that has nothing to do with selfishness.
 There is a reason why you are asked to put on your own oxygen mask first in case of an emergency during a flight.

-He is an intelligent man, a man of vast reading but sometimes he was just plain stupid and so terribly insecure, which he covered up by trying too hard on all fronts – no one can do that without losses.
+He is an intelligent man, a man of vast reading but sometimes he was just plain stupid, a complete idiot, and so terribly insecure, which he covered up by trying too hard on all fronts – no one can do that without losses.
 You may win a battle or two but you lose the war in the end.

 That is why so many children grow up to do exactly what they learned in their childhood, even if they were beaten half to death or abused in any other way.
 But you can make choices.
 I made a very deliberate choice to not follow in my parent’s footsteps and it was not easy and often exhausting to be explicitly going against everything that grew up with.
 But it was so worth it.
 I may not (yet) manage that quite as well in other aspects of my life but I am working on it and I will keep on doing so.